|period||Middle Nanbokucho (ca. 1350)|

 It has recently become difficult to find any katana by the Soshu masters, in particular Shizu Kaneuji and Norishige are at a peak of popularity among collectors and difficult to obtain.

-This sword also has a very beautiful koshirae that appears to be issaku and made for this blade in the later part of the Edo period.
+This sword also has a very beautiful koshirae that appears made for this blade in the later part of the Edo period.
 The koshirae is not papered but I guarantee it will pass Tokubetsu Hozon.
 It bears the signature of Hidechika and in this case it is a fairly rare maker: Omori Hidechika.
 Hidechika was the second son of Omori Eishu (Teruhide) and born with the personal name of Yazaemon and also called Yojuro.
 He later changed his art name to Hideuji and died around 1790, so this koshirae is most likely from the around 1775.
 Haynes notes that many of his works were changed later on to have the mei of Eishu to pass them off as his father's work probably in and after the Meiji period and the sword ban.
 He worked in Edo and this koshirae features shakudo fittings of clouds and daimyo mon.

 The reference signature on the left is from a Tokubetsu Hozon koshirae sold by Bonham's and the signature on the right is from the fuchi of this koshirae and they are a very good match.